 The biggest player here is your employer.
 Mental health and mental hazards need to be taken as seriously as hazards that might call physical injuries.
 The NTEU explain that “Employers have an obligation to remove risks, then if they are not able to be removed, to mitigate against them and reduce the impact” (Gooding, 2019a).

 Mitigating risks also isn’t about providing tools to deal with injury once it occurs (such as employee assistance programs), but about preventing the damage.
 As Safe Work Australia observes “a psychologically healthy and safe workplace does not happen by chance or guesswork” (Gooding, 2019a).
+This is why it’s critical to have an effective employee feedback collection software in place in order to gauge your employees’ morale and to determine what you can do to improve their working environment.

 On a smaller scale though, what can you do personally?